hannesvoss/enconn/README.md

 - `strategies.py`: Contains different encoding strategies for generating input data for the spiking neural network.
 - `tests.py`: Contains unit tests for the encoding strategies.
 - `runner.py`: Contains the `Runner` class, which handles the execution of the experiments, including data loading, running the workflow, and plotting the results.
+- `task.py`: Contains the task definition for the experiment.

 ## How to Run the Code